 The matted row system works well with strawberry plants that send out a lot of runners.
-Set plants 18 inches apart in rows of 24 inches, with 4 - 4 1/2 feet between rows.
+Set plants 18 inches apart in rows of 24 inches, with 4 to 4 1/2 feet between rows.

 As runners form from the plant crowns, train them along the row, spacing them 6 to 9 inches apart.
 Press the runner gently into the soil, hold in place with a rock or cover with about 1/2 inch of soil until roots form.
 Do not sever the runner from the mother plant.
 The runners will form the mat.

 Hill System for Day Neutral and Everbearing Strawberries